AdithyaBhatGS/natGateway/README.md

 A simple project to setup the NAT Gateway using terraform.

-We use SSM Endpoints to login to the Private Instance and try to access the internet through the NAT Gateway
+We use SSM to login to the Private Instance and try to access the internet through the NAT Gateway

 ## Steps to achieve this: